Chamberlain Group: UX/UI Design Internship

 Taking feedback from usability testing, in the hi-fidelity design, we made the following key design decisions:

-• Reduced texts: We removed instructional texts that can be implied, such as "Tenants can see video feed", and information that are not directly related to entry such as time, logo and address at the top, to make space for the most important texts on the screen.
+• Reduced texts: We removed instructional texts that can be implied, such as "Tenants can see video feed", and information such as time, logo and address, to make space for the most important texts on the screen.

-• Removed QR code scanning flow: We eliminated the QR code scanning menu option from the home page completely to leave more room for bigger texts for the directions of viewing directory.
-Consulting with the engineers, we learned that it is feasible to keep the camera on at all times, ready to detect QR codes, making an additional screen for QR code unnecessary.
+• Removed QR code scanning flow: We eliminated the QR code scanning flow and menu option completely to leave more room for a bigger front for the directional texts of viewing directory.

 Sentry App Design